0

 Members of the collective begin to distribute the daily meal to their fellow members, who anxiously wait for their rations.

 Most days a meal consisting of rice and a sauce either made from concentrated tomatoes and oil, or just oil, is prepared for members of the collective.
-There are many acts of solidarity amongst the members of the collective, this is one of the most vital of them since it guarantees a minimum of one meal a day for members of the collective.
+There are many acts of solidarity amongst the members of the collective, this is one of the

 Towels, pots, pans and the blue basin where kitchen utensils are cleaned inside of dry after the collective meal of the day has been consumed.